• Courses

 • Custom events

-Since the scope of this article is tracking custom events, we must ensure that the custom event names do not match those already defined by Google.
+Since the scope of this article is tracking custom events, we must make sure that the custom event names do not match those already defined by Google.
 To avoid this confusion, here’s a simple process that you can follow to structure your events (names and parameters) properly:

 • Check if the event that you want to track is among the automatically collected events